WebAssembly/design/Nondeterminism.md

    shared memory, nondeterminism will be visible through the global sequence of API calls.
 With shared memory, the result of load operators is nondeterministic.
- * Except when otherwise specified, when an arithmetic operator with multiple floating point operand types and a floating point result type receives multiple NaN input values with differing bit patterns, it is nondeterministic which bit pattern is used as the basis for the result (as it is in IEEE 754-2008).
+ * Except when otherwise specified, when an arithmetic operator returns NaN, there is nondeterminism in determining the specific bits of the NaN.
+However, wasm does still provide the guarantee that NaN values returned from an operation will not have 1 bits in their fraction field that aren't set in any NaN values in the input operands, except for the most significant bit of the fraction field which is typically set to 1.
  * Except when otherwise specified, when an arithmetic operator with a floating point result type receives no NaN input values and produces a NaN result value, the sign bit of the NaN result value is nondeterministic.